liraymond04/re0-translations/posts/side_stories/Stand by me Pleiades Part 4/index.md

 But this was――

-Musica: \[At least, that's what I wanted to avoid. ――The second Demi-human War, or something like that.\]
+Musica: \[At least, that's what I wanted to avoid. ――The second Demi-human War, or somethin' like that.\]

 Petra: \[That kind of situation.\]